|Loading Page. Please Wait...|

-As of the 1910 census Joseph was still living with some of his siblings and his widowed mother.
+For the 1910 enumeration Joseph was shown as still living with some of his siblings and his widowed mother.
 As it turns out, he was also widowed, his first wife Adelaide having died recently.
 The family had moved from lower Manhattan to near Harlem, living at 234 W. 120th Street, and Joseph was listed simply as an artist.
 The bulk of his cover art, which first appeared in 1901, was done between 1904 and 1911.
 There were perhaps over 200 completed in that time, with only a few remaining examples appearing between 1912 and 1917.
-Around 1912 Joseph went into commercial art, working for a few years at Universal Art Service at 1531 Brodway, doing advertising and theater posters.
+Around 1912 Joseph went into commercial art, working for a few years at Universal Art Service at 1531 Broadway, doing advertising and theater posters.
 He also married again, this time to Flo Baumann.
 By 1918 he had become a manager at one of the largest New York firms, Morgan Lithography Company at 1600 Broadway.
-On both his 1918 and 1920 draft records, Joseph lists his address as 56 Manhattan Avenue, one block off from Central Park West at 103rd Street, indicating a positive change in fortune.
+For both his 1918 draft record and the 1920 census, Joseph listed his address as 56 Manhattan Avenue, one block off from Central Park West at 103rd Street, indicating a positive change in fortune.
 However, he had switched positions again by 1920, working now as a commercial artist in the film industry.

 Now no longer involved in the music business, Joseph stayed with commercial art into the early 1930s.
 He was married a third time around 1921 to Evelyn Ruth Bond, nearly 20 years his junior, and they had two sons, Joel (1922) and Everett Quincy (1923).
 In the 1930 census Joseph was listed once more as a manager for a commercial art firm.
 Joseph, or perhaps Evelyn, also fudged his age to the enumerator by five years in that record.
 As many positions in advertising evaporated during the Great Depression, Hirt, possibly either retired or downsized, switched to the canvas, and became a fairly reputable painter.
 Some of his oils are still in circulation in collections decades later.
 In the 1940 enumeration taken in Queens he listed himself as a commercial artist, even though his output in that realm had diminished.
 His age listed on that record was 50, a full decade off the mark.
 On his 1942 draft record, this time showing a somewhat more accurate birth year of 1881, he was listed as a self-employed painter having moved back to Manhattan, living at 1322 6th Avenue.
 Joseph Hirt died a year later, survived by his wife and two sons, and leaving behind an artistic legacy across several different mediums.